JosteinSydnes/html5blank-translation-nn_NO/README.md

 html5blank-translation-nn_NO
 ============================

-HTML5Blank tranlation for nn_NO Norwegian Nynorsk
+HTML5Blank Wordpress theme translation for nn_NO Norwegian Nynorsk.